 Trap:Avoid stereotyping.
 Although there are consistencies within age groups – the variety among people will be greater than the consistencies within age groups (e.g. you will find young employees who are seeking interesting projects rather than promotions).

-Solution: you need to talk to people to find out what motivates them; there is no simple formula that will give you the complete answer.
+Solution: you need to talk to people to find out what motivates them; there is no simple formula that will give you a complete answer.

 Why is opportunity important?